Statute of Limitations In Legal Malpractice Claims

 The question of whether the statute of limitations has expired is a complicated one.
 In many cases, it may seem like it is too late to bring a claim against an attorney but there may well be time left to file a case.
 It is very important to consult an attorney experienced in legal malpractice litigation in order to determine whether or not the statute of limitations has expired.

 To schedule an appointment to learn more about whether or not the statute of limitations has expired in regard to your potential case, contact the legal malpractice attorneys at the law office of Schwartz, Ponterio & Levenson, PLLC, today.

 Legal malpractice can occur in real estate transactions, personal injury cases and family law matters.
 In general, however, the following constitutes grounds for seeking damages in cases of legal malpractice on the part of your attorney:

 - Failure to conduct due diligence in reviewing contracts

 - Failure to conduct an adequate investigation into facts

 - Violations of professional standards of conduct

 - Failure to gather evidence and eyewitness testimony

-If you've suffered financial harm due to legal malpractice on the part of your attorney, contact Schwartz, Ponterio & Levenson, PLLC at 917.338.3879.
-We can evaluate your case and determine whether or not the statute of limitations has expired and what needs to be done to begin preparing your case.
+If you’ve suffered financial harm due to legal malpractice on the part of your attorney, contact Schwartz, Ponterio & Levenson, PLLC, at 212-714-1200.
+We can evaluate your case and determine whether the statute of limitations has expired and what needs to be done to begin preparing your case.